 Use this guidance to learn about how to protect your business from ransomware.

-Tip: Proactively protect your business from the effects of ransomware by creating regular backups of your files that are important to your business and storing them offline.
+Tip: Proactively protect your business from ransomware by creating regular backups of files that are important to your business and storing them offline.

 Typically, ransomware works by locking up – or encrypting – your files so that they can no longer be used, and some types are even designed to stop your computer from working entirely!